Russell J. Hemley

 Russell Julian Hemley (26 October 1954, Berkeley, California) is an American geophysicist, solid-state physicist, and physical chemist.
+Hemley is especially notable for his work in the theoretical prediction and experimental observation of near room-temperature superconductivity in lanthanum decahydride under high pressure.

 Hemley grew up in California, Colorado and Utah.
 He studied chemistry and philosophy at Wesleyan University with bachelor's degree in 1977 and then physical chemistry at Harvard University with master's degree in 1980 and Ph.D. in 1983.
 As a postdoc he was at Harvard University and was from 1984 to 1987 a Carnegie fellow at the Geophysical Laboratory of the Carnegie Institution in Washington D.C.
 From 1987 to 2016 he was a staff member of the Geophysical Laboratory, where he was from 2007 to 2013 the director.

 In the academic year 1991–1992 he was a visiting scientist at the Johns Hopkins University and in 1996 and again in 1999 at the École normale supérieure de Lyon.